corda/corda-docs-portal/content/en/platform/corda/4.9/community/_index.md

 ## Upgrade to Corda Community Edition from Corda open source

-If you are already using an open source version of Corda (Corda 4.1- Corda 4.8) and want to upgrade to Corda Community Edition, you can choose to:
+If you are already using an open source version of Corda (Corda 4.1–Corda 4.8) and want to upgrade to Corda Community Edition, you can choose to:

 * Download the `.tar` [file](https://download.corda.net/corda-community-edition/4.9/community-4.9.tar).
-* Use the Docker Image available on [Docker Hub](https://hub.docker.com/repository/docker/corda/community).
+* Use the Docker image available on [Docker Hub](https://hub.docker.com/repository/docker/corda/community).

 Follow the upgrade guides to make sure your [node](community/node-upgrade-notes.md) and [CorDapps](community/upgrade-cordapps.md) are upgraded correctly.